Suggestion: Watch the 10 minutes video tutorial before reading this article

 A common way to keep the products refrigerated is to use dry ice and/or ice gel, that stays frozen for a time period of 2-3 days.
 You can buy these products yourself, or let a professional shipping company handle the packaging for you.

 Keep in mind that dry ice is considered to be a hazardous material.
-Marking your packaging and get the permissions needed is crucial to avoid that the customs seize your goods.
+Marking your packaging and get the permissions needed is crucial to avoid customs seize your goods.

-Nowadays, you’re able to ship products in so-called reefer containers, that can keep temperatures at everything from -65 to +40 degrees Celsius.
+you can ship products in Reefer containers, which can keep temperatures at everything from -65 to +40 degrees Celsius.

-So: if you’re an exporter of meat, for example, that don’t require your products to be in China in a week, using sea freight with a transportation company that offers services with reefer containers is probably your best choice.
+So: if you’re an exporter of meat, for example, using sea freight with a transportation company that has Reefer containers is one option.

 For food products that are not perishable, such as oat, preserves, or alcohol, normal sea freight should be your option.